Frequently asked questions

 As you’d expect, to qualify there’s an assessment process.
 The assessment team will look at what help is needed, judging complexity, intensity and predictability.
 There are two points of contention with NHS Continuing Healthcare.

 Firstly, there is no means test, so theoretically a billionaire could have all their social care costs covered.
-But, more importantly, dementia is currently not counted as a medical condition suitable for NHS funding.
+But, more importantly, dementia is currently not counted as a medical condition suitable for NHS funding, as the symptoms and severity can differ vastly from person to person at each stage.

 For those not entitled to NHS funding, your local authority is the next place to contact.
 If a social worker is already in place, speak to them directly.
 If not, contact your local authority’s Adult Social Services department.